Scandinavia trip planning: which country should you go to?

 Norway highlights:

 Below you’ll find some of the highlights of Norway.
-Very personal and certainly not complete, but useful if you are interested in a Norway trip:
+They are very personal and I haven’t been everywhere, but they might be useful if you are interested in a Norway trip:

 – Fjord Norway (in particular the Nærøyfjord and Geirangerfjord when there are no cruise ships)